 Each employee at each level is empowered and responsible for the management and timely escalation of risks and remediation of exceptions.
 The Bank expects employees to exhibit behaviours that support a strong risk culture.
-To promote this, our policies require that behaviour assessment is incorporated into our performance assessment and compensation processes.

 The Bank has conveyed the following risk culture behaviours through various communication vehicles: